Pesquisa-UFCAT/parepy/framework_cl_beta.md

 <!--Don't delete ths script-->

 <p align = "justify">
-    This function calculates the reliability index value for a given probability of failure (pf).
+  This function calculates the reliability index value for a given probability of failure.
+This framework uses Gaussian Quadrature and Newton Raphson to resolve 1 - pf problem.
 </p>

 ```python